wombleton/gitlaw-nz/acts/T/Te Ture Whenua Maori Act 1993Maori Land Act 1993.md

     Compare: 1977 No 121 s 142

-    Section 90: amended, on 1 October 2008, pursuant to [section 116(a)(ii)][623] of the Policing Act 2008 (2008 No 72).
+    Section 90: amended, on 1 October 2008, pursuant to [section 116(a)(ii)][624] of the Policing Act 2008 (2008 No 72).

 ##### 91 Obstructing officers of court

-*   Every person commits an offence and is liable on summary conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $1,000 who wilfully obstructs or interferes with any Judge, Registrar, Receiver, or other officer of the court in the execution of his or her powers or duties.
+*   Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $1,000 who wilfully obstructs or interferes with any Judge, Registrar, Receiver, or other officer of the court in the execution of his or her powers or duties.

     Compare: 1953 No 94 s 70

+    Section 91: amended, on 1 July 2013, by [section 413][623] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Rules of court